zgordon/twentynineteen-gatsby-theme/README.md

 ```

 4. Add your contact form to a page and test if it's working.
 (This step is important.)
 5. Head over `starter/src/components/contact-form.js` on this project and make sure the form fields are consistent with the step 3.
+Change the `formId` variable in `site/src/components/contact-form.js:64` to the ID of the CF7 form on your site.
 6. Render the component in any page and test your Gatsby site.
 Currently, it's rendering in `starter/src/pages/contact.js`

 ---